Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Conclusions

 The results demonstrate the trade-offs required to simultaneously optimise LVDT response and linearity alongside VC force generation and stability.
-By offering a unified parameter-driven design methodology, this work addresses a critical gap in the literature and provides a robust foundation for the development of precision sensing and actuation systems.
-Future research may extend this framework to include magnetic shielding effects, non-linear material behaviour, and machine learning based optimisation techniques to further enhance system performance and adaptability.
-Although the focus in this paper is on the development of combined LVDT+VC systems for gravitational wave detectors, the simulation framework and optimisation methodology can also be employed to develop such systems for other applications in research (e.g. particle accelerators) or industry.
+By~offering a unified parameter-driven design methodology, this work addresses a critical gap in the literature and provides a robust foundation for the development of precision sensing and actuation systems.
+Future research may extend this framework to include magnetic shielding effects, non-linear material behaviour, multi-objective optimisation, and~machine learning-based techniques to further enhance system performance and adaptability.
+Although~the focus in this paper is on the development of combined LVDT+VC systems for gravitational wave detectors, the~simulation framework and optimisation methodology can also be employed to develop similar systems for other applications in research (e.g., particle accelerators) or industry.
+The~same optimisation principles apply to conventional industrial LVDTs with moving ferromagnetic cores, as~the underlying electromagnetic behaviour remains unchanged.
+The~observed agreement between simulation and experiment further supports the general validity of the approach.
+Therefore, the~proposed framework can be extended to a broad range of sensing and actuation~applications.